JuliaPlots/UnicodePlots.jl/README.md

   Use `lines=true` to increase the density (underlying call to `lineplot` instead of `scatterplot`, with color interpolation).
-  By default, `surfaceplot` scales heights to adjust aspect the other axes with `zscale=:aspect`.
+  By default, `surfaceplot` scales heights to adjust aspect wrt the remaining axes with `zscale=:aspect`.
   To plot a slice in 3D, use an anonymous function which maps to a constant value: `zscale=z -> a_constant`:

   ```julia